Expert Advice On Improving Your Home

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In Michigan, HVAC contractors are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
 Contractors need to have at least three years of experience and pass an exam.
 You can verify a license on LARA's website.
 You should also check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with positive reviews and a history of good customer service.
+You'll want to select a provider with glowing reviews and stories of positive service experiences.

 Understand Work Details

-Always make sure you know the details of a planned project.
-For HVAC repairs, your provider should specify which parts require replacement and why.
-Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
-For replacement, ask your contractor to explain the new HVAC system model, estimated installation time, energy efficiency, features, and brand.
+Always make sure you know what a company’s process looks like.
+When HVAC repairs are needed, ask your provider to specify which parts need replacement and explain why.
+Confirm that your technician will clean and test the full system after finishing the work to verify proper operation.
+When getting a replacement, ask the contractor to explain the new HVAC system model, energy efficiency, estimated installation time, features, and brand.
 Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties